kuragestudios/kuragestudios.github.io/_posts/2015-05-05-pretty-flower-android.md

 date: 2015-05-05
 ---

-We are pleased to announce the launch of our new game <a href="/games/pretty-flower">Pretty Flower</a> on Android.
+We are pleased to announce the launch of our first game <a href="/games/pretty-flower">Pretty Flower</a> on Android.

 You can download Pretty Flower on Google Play Store by following the link above.